petercrippsIBM/art-ledger/README.md

 This file (**README.md**) is written using Markdown which you can get a cheatsheet for [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-Unless you are very careful in following these instructions you will almost certainly get one or more errors ad you step through them.
+You may get errors at various points as you step through these instructions.
 You can find a list of errors I have encountered (with fixes) in [Possible Errors](docs/Possible%20Errors.md).

 ## Step 1: Install prerequisites
 As we'll be building this project locally and trying it out there first we need to install a number of tools to do this.
 The best place to get instructions for how to do setup (and tear down) of an environment is from [here](https://hyperledger.github.io/composer/latest/installing/installing-index).
 This gives instructions for both Ubuntu and macOS.